kylesmitherman/favorite-things/README.md

 and then it's parent, and then it's parent and so on until it reaches the top of the DOM.

+To get a better picture of event bubbling change the selector in our new code to bind to `body` instead of `.favorite-list`.
+Save your changes and reload.
+Next click on any element of the page.
+When you click it the click event will bubble all the way up the DOM to the `<body>` tag which has our event listener to remove the originally clicked item.

+Revert your change so the newest code is bound to `.favorite-list`.

 By binding this listener to all of the favorite lists and by listening for click events to bubble up from the actual list items we can keep our code simple and DRY.